Some Things You Need to Know

 About the Occupational Therapy Assistant Program:

 The AAS in Occupational Therapy Assistant is a one-plus-one degree program which prepares students to practice as a certified occupational therapy assistant (COTA) after meeting certification and state licensure standards.
-Moberly Area Community College is one of three colleges in the Missouri Health Professions Consortium (MHPC) currently selected to offer the program coordinated through the University of Missouri, School of Health Professions.
-MACC will offer and enroll students in the general education coursework; sophomore level (professional level) coursework will be taught to MACC students at a classroom located on the University of Missouri-Columbia campus.
+Moberly Area Community College is one of three colleges in the Missouri Health Professions Consortium (MHPC) currently selected to offer the program coordinated through the University of Missouri.
+MACC will offer and enroll students in the general education coursework; sophomore level (professional level) coursework will be taught to MACC students at a classroom located on the Columbia campus.
 Interactive television and internet based technologies will also be readily utilized to convey course content.
 Through the combination of general education, professional level coursework, classroom and laboratory practice, and clinical fieldwork experiences, students will learn the profession of occupational therapy assistant.
 The Professional Year does not run on a traditional MACC academic cycle.
 Classes will begin the Monday after New Year’s Day and will run through the end of the Fall Semester.
 Completion of professional year coursework takes one full calendar year.

 The MHPC OTA Program is accredited by the Accreditation Council for Occupational Therapy Education (ACOTE) of the American Occupational Therapy Association (AOTA), a division of the American Occupational Therapy Association (AOTA).